THE Sales Methodology That Will Explode Your Team’s Sales Pipeline

 Teach sellers to treat a sales engagement (especially online) like they would any other type of in-person interaction, whether it’s at a conference, a local business meeting, or a cocktail party.

-If the sales reps were at an event, they wouldn’t just waltz right up to someone, tell them how awesome they are, and then ask if they are free to meet for 30 minutes within the next week.
+If a sales rep is at an event, he wouldn’t just waltz right up to someone, tell them how awesome they are, and then ask if they are free to meet for 30 minutes within the next week.
 They need to get to know their buyer … and take it slow in building rapport and a relationship.

-Sellers first need to become interested, before they can become interesting.
+A sales representative first needs to become interested, before he can become interesting.
 It’s that simple.